 This is the actual time people spend right after they landed on your blog to the time they leave it.
 This is also known as session durations.

-However, when a bounce is made on a page, the time spent is not taken in account by google analytics.
+However, when a bounce is made on a page, the time spent is not considered by Google Analytics.
 The user would have still spent a minute before closing the page but that didn’t make a “hit” Google looks.

 If the bounce rate of your blog is increasing, that means the search engines will find your content not useful enough to the audience they sent.